-- 106 (Niskanen et al., 2023), only around 154,000 are currently described (Bánki et al., 2023). - 107 This biological knowledge shortfall has impeded global fungal conservation efforts across - different scales (Hortal et al., 2015).
-Current biological conservation frameworks depend on - observation and data collection.
-Thanks to molecular data, our capacity to monitor fungal biodiversity has expanded to include poorly studied taxa that have historically been - 111 overlooked with traditional field-based observations (Cazabonne et al., 2022).
-Despite this - 112 progress, our understanding of these groups remains limited by a lack of sampling across - 113 time and geography (Halme et al., 2012) (Figure 1). - 114
+biological conservation frameworks depend on observation and data collection.
+Thanks to molecular data, our capacity to monitor fungal biodiversity has expanded to include poorly studied taxa that were historically overlooked with traditional field-based observations (Cazabonne et al., 2022).
+Despite this progress, our understanding of these groups remains limited by a lack of sampling across time and geography (Halme et al., 2012) (Figure 1).

-115 Notwithstanding these gaps in knowledge, fungal conservation has gained momentum.
-The

-- 116 FF&F initiative, adding the term funga to be used alongside fauna and flora (Kuhar et al., - 117 2018), aims to write fungi into conservation and agricultural policy frameworks, and unlock - funding for mycological research, surveys, and educational programs.
-Chile became the first - country to specify that fungi should be included in formal conservation and management - policy (República de Chile, 2010).
-Another milestone was the publication of open letters - calling on policymakers to include all fungi in global biodiversity targets (Gonçalves et al., - 122 2021) and acknowledge their roles in ecosystems (Palahí et al., 2022).
-Finally, an - unequivocal mark of progress is the sharp increase in the number of assessed fungal species on the IUCN Red List of Threatened Species (hereafter the Red List) (Mueller et al., - 125 2022), which grew from two in 2003 to 625 as of 27 June 2023 (IUCN, 2023). - 126
+Notwithstanding these gaps in knowledge, fungal conservation has gained momentum.
+The FF&F initiative, adding the term funga to be used alongside fauna and flora (Kuhar et al., 2018), aims to write fungi into conservation and agricultural policy frameworks and unlock funding for mycological research, surveys, and educational programs.
+Chile became the first country to specify that fungi should be included in formal conservation and management policies (República de Chile, 2010).
+Another milestone was the publication of open letters calling on policymakers to include all fungi in global biodiversity targets (Gonçalves et al., 2021) and acknowledge their roles in ecosystems (Palahí et al., 2022).
+Finally, an unequivocal mark of progress is the sharp increase in the number of assessed fungal species on the IUCN Red List of Threatened Species (hereafter the Red List) (Mueller et al., 2022), which grew from 2 in 2003 to 625 as of 27 June 2023 (International Union for Conservation of Nature [IUCN], 2023).